dbruning/accord/README.md

 The repository currently provides:

-* Portable Class Libraries for base and imaging functionality functionality (Core, Math, Math.Noncommercial, Statistics, IO, MachineLearning, MachineLearning.GPL, Neuro, Imaging, Vision, Audio)
+* Portable Class Libraries for base and imaging functionality functionality (Core, Math, Math.Noncommercial, Statistics, IO, MachineLearning, MachineLearning.GPL, Genetic, Fuzzy, Neuro, Imaging, Vision, Audio)

 The portable class libraries reference the portable *Shim* and/or *Shim.Drawing* assemblies.
 In applications however, the platform specific *Shim* and *Shim.Drawing* assemblies should be referenced, to ensure that the platform specific version of each type is used.